 The longest-serving president in US history, Franklin D. Roosevelt, was 51 when he first took his spot in the White House (though he was 50 at the time of his election).

 He served four terms alongside vice presidents John Nance Garner, Henry A. Wallace, and Harry S. Truman.

 The latter of this group would become his successor after Roosevelt’s passing in 1945.

 Roosevelt died of an intracerebral hemorrhage 63 years after his New York birth in 1882.

-Born in 1884, Harry S. Truman saw his country through economic depression and two World Wars.
+Born in 1884, Harry S. Truman lived through economic depression and two World Wars.

-By the time he took office in 1945 at the age of 61 though, the worst of these conflicts had passed.
+By the time he took office in 1945 at 61, though, the worst of these conflicts had passed.